Need to talk? Call 1800 882 436.

 What is whooping cough?

-Whooping cough, also known as pertussis, is caused by a bacterial infection of the throat.
-The bacteria, known as bordetella pertussis, spreads in droplets that travel through the air when an infected person coughs or sneezes.
+Whooping cough (pertussis) is an infection caused by the bacteria bordetella pertussis.
+Whooping cough spreads in droplets that travel through the air when an infected person coughs or sneezes.

 What are the symptoms of whooping cough?

-If you experience breathing difficulties call triple zero (000) and follow the operator’s instructions.
-Be sure to tell them you are pregnant.
+If your baby or child has any breathing difficulties call triple zero (000) and follow the operator's instructions.

 How can I prevent the spread of whooping cough?